 Sprinkle with wine, lemon juice, salt, and hot pepper sauce.
 Dot with 1 tablespoon of the butter and cover dish tightly with foil.

-Bake in preheated 400 F oven until fish flakes easily with a fork, about 25 minutes.
+Bake in a preheated oven, 400 F, until fish flakes easily with a fork; about 25 minutes.

 Cool, then carefully drain off broth into a cup or bowl; measure 1 cup of fish broth and set aside.

-In a saucepan, melt remaining 2 tablespoons butter over medium-low heat.
+In a saucepan over medium-low heat, melt remaining 2 tablespoons butter.

 Stir in flour until smooth and bubbly.
 Stir in fish broth until thickened and smooth; remove from heat.

-Beat together egg yolks and half-and-half, then beat in a few tablespoons of the hot sauce fro the saucepan; return egg mixture to saucepan, whisking briskly.
+Beat together egg yolks and half-and-half, then beat in a few tablespoons of the hot sauce from the saucepan; return egg mixture to saucepan, whisking briskly.